wso2/docs-is/en/docs/setup/configuring-a-read-write-ldap-user-store.md

 ```

 !!! note
-    In the table given below, the `Primary User Store Property` column has the `PRIMARY` userstore properties that can be configured in the deployment.toml file.
-The `Secondary User Store Property` column has the properties that can be configured for a secondary user store through the management console.
+    In the table given below, the `Primary User Store Property` column has the `PRIMARY` userstore properties that can be configured in the `deployment.toml` file.
+The `Secondary User Store Property` column has the properties that can be configured for a secondary user store through the Management Console.

 <table>
 <thead>